 My research largely uses muon spectroscopy to study ionic diffusion, magnetism, and superconductivity.
 Some scientific highlights are listed below and a full list of my publications is available through ORCID or Researcher ID.

-I am a co-investigator on an EPSRC SUPERGEN grant characterising the ionic motion in newly synthesised Li-ion battery materials and receive funding from SINE2020 to develop online learning materials about muon spectroscopy that are hosted at e-neutrons.org.
+I am a co-investigator on the Faraday Institution Fast Start Project FutureCat characterising the ionic motion in newly synthesised Li-ion cathode materials and received funding from SINE2020 to develop online learning materials about muon spectroscopy that are hosted at e-neutrons.org.

 Na1.5La1.5TeO6: Na+ conduction in a novel Na-rich double perovskite